Afghan police officer drugs, kills 17 colleagues

 In September, Afghanistan suspended the training of new ALP recruits following a spate of insider attacks on foreign soldiers.

-Reporting by Mirwais Harooni and Mustafa Andalib; Writing by Dylan Welch; Editing by
+(Reporting by Mirwais Harooni and Mustafa Andalib; Writing by Dylan Welch; Editing by Nick Macfie)

-Note: This story was corrected to drop the mention of "green on blue" in the first paragraph